w0ofy/real-system/.changeset/perfect-gorillas-sneeze.md

 '@real-system/elements-primitive': patch
 ---

-replace theme-library and styling-library with styled-library; 1 merged library to handle system styles
+replace theme-library and styling-library with styled-library; 1 merged library to handle system styles + shouldForwardProp argument type changed from PropertyKey to string + upgrade project deps and fix DialogAction ref